Recovering Damages From an Overloaded Truck Wreck in Ada, OK

 “Compliance With Permits”

-Permits don’t excuse all conduct, operators still have duties.
+Permits don’t excuse all conduct, operators may still owe duty of care for safe operation.

 “The Shipper Misrepresented the Weight”